-Arup and Payette are continuing their collaboration with Northeastern University in designing a landmark pedestrian bridge and observation deck in downtown Boston.
-When completed, the bridge will span active Amtrak, MBTA, and Keolis rail lines to link Northeastern University’s Huntington Avenue Campus with Columbus Avenue and its expanding campus to the southeast.
+Continuing their collaboration with Northeastern University, Arup and Payette designed a landmark pedestrian bridge and observation deck in downtown Boston.
+The bridge spans active Amtrak, MBTA, and Keolis rail lines, linking Northeastern University’s Huntington Avenue Campus with Columbus Avenue and its expanding campus to the southeast.

 Envisioned as a physical extension to the University’s recently completed Interdisciplinary Science and Engineering Complex (ISEC), this landmark new crossing presented both technical and logistical engineering challenges to the Arup team.
 Our mandate was to create a physical extension of the new building that read as a natural expansion of the landscape, with views focused towards the bold new façade of the ISEC and the Boston skyline beyond.
 The design also had to respect the stringent physical barrier requirements mandated by Amtrak and the MBTA, minimise future rail disruption through careful material specification and detailing, and create a welcoming, secure space that encourages pedestrian flow.
 All within extremely tight budgetary and schedule constraints.

 Formed entirely of weathering (COR-TEN) steel, the structure’s metallurgy is designed to purposely rust in a controlled, deliberate manner to form a protective corrosion-resistant surface layer.
 The specialty steel’s inherent corrosion resistance avoids having to paint the bridge over its lifetime, mitigating the need for routine rail line disruption.